 While meal service will be available at Pickard Dining Hall, a number of modifications will be implemented to ensure physical distancing and service efficiency, as well as sufficient opportunity to clean between meal services.

 Most significantly, breakfast will be a pre-packaged grab-and-stay meal.
 The daily schedule has been adjusted to limit lunch and dinner to 60 students at a time.
-All meals will be plated on disposables in service area.
-Beverages will be individually packaged.
+The dining hall tables have been outfitted with plexiglass dividers making dining safer for students.

-Outside food delivery will be prohibited during Level Red.
-Food delivery should be contactless during Level Yellow.
+Outside food delivery should be contactless during Level Yellow and Red.

 Other events incorporating meal service should be catered as plated, boxed or served meal – no buffets, continental self-serve or open bars.
 As much as possible, dining should be restricted to the dining hall after student dining services are done.

-All employees will need to follow the health guidelines laid out above.
+All employees will need to follow the health guidelines outlined.
 They will be expected to wear face coverings in indoor public spaces, as well as outdoors when social distancing is not possible.
 Those in shared offices will be required to rearrange the workspace to ensure better physical distancing.
 Everyone will be asked to follow cleanliness protocols and to self-monitor for symptoms.

 In order to reduce density in workplaces, departments will evaluate the best mix of in-person work versus telecommuting.
 In some cases, staggered hours will help reduce the number of employees in the workplace at any given time.
 For now, employees working remotely should continue to do so.
 Further guidance on returning to work will be provided in later messages.